joaomacalos/sfcr/README.md

 Alternatively, the direct utilization of the random generator functions from `stats` are still allowed to ensure the compatibility with the v0.1.1 of the package.
-Nonetheless, the user must be careful when using this functionality at the `sfcr_baseline()` since this expression is going to be evaluated again at the `sfcr_scenario()` level.
+Nonetheless, the user must be careful when using this functionality at the `sfcr_baseline()` level since this expression is going to be evaluated again at the `sfcr_scenario()` level.
 The safest way to use these functions is by passing `periods` instead of an integer as their first argument.

 Snippet: